utkarsha-kempinmath/MonthEnd/README.md

 The system is designed to support user judgment, not replace it.

 🌍 Intended Impact

-Reduce financial stress among students
+Reduce financial stress among students.

-Improve financial literacy through lived experience
+Improve financial literacy through lived experience.

-Encourage responsible independence
+Encourage responsible independence.

-Provide a safe introduction to money management
+Provide a safe introduction to money management.

 Track Alignment: Health, Education & Social Impact

 📌 Disclaimer
 This project:

-Does not offer financial advice
+Does not offer financial advice.

-Does not handle payments or investments
+Does not handle real payments or investments.

-Does not promote borrowing or trading
+Does not promote borrowing or trading.

 It is strictly a budgeting and financial awareness tool.
 It’s about being more aware.